oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-5-workload-deployment.md

 It's recommended as best practice to separate Kubernetes by service into logical entities called *namespaces*.

-Information about namespaces can be found [here] (https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
+Information about namespaces can be found [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).

 The following code snippet in terraform creates a namespace: